 On time deliveries (plan to arrive at least 1 hour early unless told differently).
 If the customer has overnight parking, I prefer to park there the night before.

-a) Shipper: Sign BOL after getting loaded at shipper and be sure to take your copies of the BOL.
+Paperwork at Shipper: Sign BOL after getting loaded at shipper and be sure to take your copies of the BOL.
 If shipper only gives you 1 copy of the BOL then make a copy down the road so you have 2 copies when you arrive at the consignee.
-Confirm that the seal number on the BOL matches the seal number on the trailer before leaving the property/
+Confirm that the seal number on the BOL matches the seal number on the trailer before leaving the property.

-Document Detention: Have customer initial next to time and dates (Appointment date and time, Arrival date and time, Departure date and time).
+Document Detention correctly to get paid: Have customer initial next to time and dates (Appointment date and time, Arrival date and time, Departure date and time).
 If they refuse, then note on BOL that the customer refused to initial, then sign your initials and document it as driver initials.
 Notify your detention department immediately.

 Send paperwork (BOL) to your company and retain a copy for your records.
 I keep copies for about 2 months.